-Spoiled by their upbringing with no idea what wild life is really like, four animals from New York Central Zoo escape, unwittingly assisted by four absconding penguins, and find themselves in Madagascar, among a bunch of merry lemurs
+Spoiled by their upbringing and unaware of what wildlife really is, four animals from the New York Central Zoo escape, unwittingly assisted by four absconding penguins, and find themselves in Madagascar.

 See more »

-The Pixar trademark lamp that stomps down on the letter "i" of "Pixar," looks into the camera, then shuts off, on the very last note of the music.
+The Pixar trademark lamp that stomps down on the letter "i" of "Pixar" looks into the camera, then shuts off, on the very last note of the music.
 See more »

 6 of 8 people found this review helpful.

 Was this review helpful to you?